Sorin0907/Google-Docs-Bulk-Formatter-/README.md

 ## 💡 Motivation

 These scripts were developed during my Level 4 Software Development Apprenticeship.
-The need came while working on my EPA project, where after I finished the write up, I decided to change the formatting for all highlighted documents and realised that Google Docs does not offer that feature.
+The need came while working on my EPA project, where after I finished the write up, I decided to change the formatting for certain words that were highlighted with a different font and realised that Google Docs does not offer that feature.
 To change formatting for over 300 words is just BORING and time consuming.
 So I just decided to use the time to learn something new.

 ## 🤝 Contributing